 Let's learn: logrotate!

-Logrotate is a system utility that manages the automatic rotation and compression of log files. logrotate --version man logrotate Configuration can be found generally in two places: /etc/logrotate.conf: contain some default settings, sets up rotation for a few logs that are not owned by any system packages.
+Logrotate is a system utility that manages the automatic rotation and compression of log files.
+1 2 logrotate --version man logrotate Configuration can be found generally in two places: /etc/logrotate.conf: contain some default settings, sets up rotation for a few logs that are not owned by any system packages.
 Also uses an include statement to pull in configuration from any file from the logrotate directory. /etc/logrotate.d: files for packages.
-By default, logrotate.confwill configure weekly log rotations, with log files owned by the root user and the syslog group....
+By default, logrotate.confwill configure weekly log rotations, with log files owned by the root user and the syslog group., with four log files being retained at a time (rotate 4) and new empty log files being created after the current one is rotated (create). ...

 Let's learn: journalctl!